 Broccoli head. |

-Broccoflower (a hybrid of broccoli and cauliflower), broccolini (broccoli and Chinese-kale) are a few of different hybrid-mix of broccoli established with other cruciferous family members.
+Broccoflower (a hybrid of broccoli and cauliflower), broccolini (a mix of broccoli and Chinese kale), and Chinese broccoli (Gai lan) (Brassica oleracea var. alboglabra) are a few different hybrid mixes of broccoli established with other cruciferous family members.

-Fresh Broccoli is a storehouse of many phytonutrients such as thiocyanates, indoles, sulforaphane, isothiocyanates, and flavonoids like beta-carotene cryptoxanthin, lutein, and zeaxanthin.
-Studies have shown that these compounds by modifying positive signaling at molecular receptor levels help protect against prostate, colon, urinary bladder, pancreatic, and breast cancers.
+Fresh broccoli is a storehouse of many phytonutrients such as thiocyanates, indoles, sulforaphane, isothiocyanates, and flavonoids like beta-carotene, cryptoxanthin, lutein, and zeaxanthin.
+Studies have shown that these compounds, by modifying positive signaling at molecular receptor levels, help protect against prostate, colon, urinary bladder, pancreatic, and breast cancers.

 Furthermore, it is also a good source of minerals like calcium, manganese, iron, magnesium, selenium, zinc, and phosphorus.